Employers' Placement Expectations in Agricultural Graduates of Tamil Nadu Agricultural University

 Agricultural undergraduates, Employer preference, Employer’s expectations, Job provider’s requirement, TNAUAbstract

-The study was designed to identify the factors fixed to be the parameter by the job providers during placements of agricultural graduates.
-Twelve parameters were identified for understanding the preference during recruitment of agricultural undergraduates and they were found to fall under dimensions like education, personality and socio economic traits.
+The study was designed to identify the factors fixed to be the parameters by the job providers during the placements of agricultural graduates.
+Twelve parameters were identified for understanding the preference during recruitment of agricultural undergraduates, and they were found to fall under dimensions like education, personality and socio-economic traits.
 34 active job providers in the field of agriculture were identified.
 A structured mailed questionnaire was prepared and used for the data collection.
-Results showed that the preferential behavior of job providers was highly diversified based on the nature of job and the job requirement.
-It was found that the degree of expectation as a whole was found to be low to medium to support underprivileged and struggling students.
-The job providers were not very rigid or over demanding in selecting an eligible candidate.
-The preference was given mostly to knowledge, skill and personality rather to socio, economic status.
+Results showed that the preferential behavior of job providers was highly diversified based on the nature of the job and the job requirements.
+It was found that the degree of expectation as a whole was found to be low to medium in supporting underprivileged and struggling students.
+The job providers were not very rigid or over-demanding in selecting an eligible candidate.
+The preference was given mostly to knowledge, skill, and personality rather than socio-economic status.

 Downloads